pgiraudin/getting_cleaning_data/codebook.md

 * "features.txt" and "activity_labels.txt" are sources files that contains label datas.

-# Variables description and trasnformations
+# Variables description and transformations

 * `dataMeanAndSDActivityX`, `dataMeanAndSDActivityY` and `dataMeanAndSDActivitySubject` datasets contains the test and train merged datas from the files.
 * `dataMeanAndSDActivityTest` contains one dataset with all data above (merged).